allamiro/Nafeer/README.md

-* Nafeer Open Source Project
+# The Nafeer Open Source Project

-Nafeer is a volunteer group of young people working together to aid families that have been affected by the heavy rains and flash floods in various areas of Khartoum State.
+The Nafeer Open Source Project is an initiative led by a volunteer team of young individuals, dedicated to providing assistance to families impacted by severe rainfall and flash floods in different regions of Khartoum State.

-The open source project is created for every one around the world  espcially volunteer groups that needs an open source to address a similar situation.
+This open-source project is designed for a global audience, particularly for volunteer groups seeking an open-source solution to address similar crisis situations.

-The software will be made with code igniter version 3.x.
+The software will be developed using CodeIgniter version 3.x.

-Any one wants to contribute is welcome to contact me at tsuliman@linuxvaults.com or run git clone :) you know the drill.
+If you're interested in contributing to the project, you're warmly welcomed to get in touch with me at `tsuliman@linuxvaults.com`, or alternatively, clone the project via Git - you're probably familiar with the process.

-The application consists from the following :
+## The application comprises the following key components:

-1. Web Front End
-The webfront end  will have menus ,slide show , a link to report the incidents.
+1. **Web Front End**: This interface will include menus, a slideshow, and a link to report incidents.

-2. Authentication System
-System Users , System Admin Users
-System Users will have four  permission groups.
-Two  groupbs will be based on their assignments/sections:
+2. **Authentication System**: This will cater to System Users and System Admin Users.
+System Users will be segregated into four permission groups, two of which will be defined based on their respective assignments/sections:

-1. Users
+   - Users
-2. Team Leads
+   - Team Leads
-3. Directors
+   - Directors
-4. Admins
+   - Admins

-* Designs and WireFrames

-Frontpage

-- A website with slide show in the middle of the page and links  to the following pages:
+3. **Designs and Wireframes**:

+   **Frontpage**: This webpage will feature a slideshow in the center and links to various other pages such as:
---Login/Signin Page - allow logins for registered volunteers , users, team leads, admins to perform their functions based on their permissions
+      - Login/Signin Page: Allows registered volunteers, users, team leads, and admins to login and execute their roles as per their permissions.
+A 'Forgot Password' option will be available for resetting passwords.
---Forgot Password should be available to allow every one to reset their passwords.

---users can edit their details only   , team leads can create groups and add users to their groups , directors can edit sections , admins  can manage all of the system including creating user accounts.
+      - Users can only modify their personal details.
+Team leads can form groups and add users to them.
+Directors can alter sections, while admins have the power to manage the entire system, including the creation of user accounts.

-Signin Front UI page
+4. **Signin Front UI page**

-Incident Reporting System
+5. **Incident Reporting System**:

-Reporting Page
+   - Reporting Page

-Reporting Management Page
+   - Reporting Management Page